Samillynn/EasyLabel/README.md

 ### About Auto-Populated Questions and Options

-- To speed up the process, we have pre-populated 6 basic questions for each video randomly.
+- To speed up the process, we have pre-populated 7 basic questions for each video randomly.
 - Your job now is mainly to review these questions together with the video clip.
     1. If the question and its options are slightly off the video context.
         - you should make necessary modifications on it.
     2. After you made the modifications, or, if the question and its options fits the video context perfectly at the first place.
         - you need to label the correct answer for that question using either `<ANS>` or `+` as you wish.
-        - you need to remove the exclamation mark `!` at the start of the question line to mark that this pre-populated question has been reviewed and confirmed.
+        - As long as you labelled the correct answer, that question will be deemed reviewed and confirmed, so it will be picked up by our parser in later stage.
     3. If the question and its options are totally off, which does not suit the video at all.
-        - you can either leave it with the exclamation mark `!` as it is, or remove it from the file.
+        - you can remove the question section from the label file.
-        - question section marked with `!` will not be processed eventually.
+        - Alternatively, you can leave it as it is, because a question with no correct answer labelled will be ignored anyway.
     4. If all 7 pre-populated questions can be used, keep them all.
     5. After removing the unfit questions, you should make sure there are at least 3 basic questions for every video.
-- `{{ auto }}` means auto generation, no change is required, just leave it as it is.

 ### About QASet Substitution